Hydrangenol

 Hydrangenol is a dihydroisocoumarin.
 It can be found in Hydrangea macrophylla, as well as its 8-O-glucoside. (−)-Hydrangenol 4′-O-glucoside and (+)-hydrangenol 4′-O-glucoside can be found in Hydrangeae Dulcis Folium, the processed leaves of H. macrophylla var. thunbergii.
+It has been shown to suppress production of several inflammatory signalling molecules including MMP-1, MMP-3, COX-2 and IL-6.